When will the next book be published?

 Have I thought about writing about (period x) in Roman history?

 I have had several suggestions of subjects and periods that I could write about.
 Some are very good suggestions and I will seriously consider them when the time comes (I have several works scheduled for the next few years).
 Periods and situations suggested (that I love) include Constantinian Rome and Roman Egypt.
-Well good news there: if you have kids, they might like Crocodile Legion, my children’s novel set in Roman Egypt, and the trilogy upon which I’m working with Gordon Doherty is based around the era of the Tetrarchy and the rise of Constantine and Maxentius.
-News on the release of these should follow soon.
+Well good news there: if you have kids, they might like Crocodile Legion, my children’s novel set in Roman Egypt, and the trilogy written with Gordon Doherty is based around the era of the Tetrarchy and the rise of Constantine and Maxentius.

 Have I read Wallace Breem’s Eagle in the Snow?